coti-io/coti-sdk-typescript-examples/README.md

 # COTI v2 Typescript SDK Examples

+> [!NOTE]
+> Please refer to the latest [tags](https://github.com/coti-io/coti-sdk-typescript-examples/tags) to find the most stable version to use.

 Examples that described above resides in [coti-sdk-typescript/src/examples], the solidity contracts are in the [confidentiality-contracts](https://github.com/coti-io/confidentiality-contracts) repo that is imported as a git submodule.

 The following examples are available for **execution**: